Site icon Zoe Larkin Photography

 Marshall’s Beach is a pretty wild and rugged place.
 The dramatic views of the Golden Gate Bridge are stunning.
 The terrain is unusual, with large, somewhat smooth, dark rocks when the tide is in.

 There is apparently a narrow strip of sandy beach if you visit early in the day.
-For sunset shoots at the times I’ve been there, expect rocky terrain with a mixture of large, smooth rocks and some spikier ones.
+For sunset (the only time I’ve been there), expect rocky terrain with a mixture of large, smooth rocks and some spikier ones.

 The light is stunning and every single day there’s something a little different going on.
 Karl the fog often makes an appearance, too.
 But far from being a problem, fog make for some epic photos – think ethereal, other-worldly and mysterious (as well as iconic San Francisco!)

-Fair warning: Marshall’s Beach is a little more of a challenge than many of the other beaches because the hike is rather strenuous (for me at least).
-You’ll be rewarded when you do make it down, but save some of your energy for that hike back up to the parking lot.
-Yikes.
+Fair warning: Marshall’s Beach is a little more of a challenge than many of the other beaches because the hike is rather strenuous (for me at least, especially carrying 20lb of equipment).
+You’ll be rewarded when you do make it down, but remember to save some energy for that hike back up to the parking lot.

 Tips for your Marshalls Beach photo shoot

-Where to park: Langdon Court Parking, Langdon Court, San Francisco, CA
+Where to park: Parking Lot, Dove Loop, San Francisco, CA 94129

 How to find Marshall’s Beach: From the parking lot, head towards the disused concrete structure which is known as Battery Godfrey.
 You’ll see a sign for the ‘Battery to Bluffs trail’, which is marked by a fallen tree.
 Take that trail!
 The parking lot is very close to the trailhead, just a few yards.